evan-erdos/trail-of-cthulhu/story/prose-outline.md

 ### I.2 ###
-The next day, the Players are summoned to the main lab, again via note.
+The next day, the PCs are summoned to the main lab, again via note.
 Upon their arrival, they find that Professor Birchwell has begun well ahead of schedule.
 The players notice a girl they've never seen before, watching him from the back of the lab.
 The professor's in a cheerful mood, and is telling "doctor jokes" to a group of students.